sairam-jampani/FIFO/README.md

 ---

 ## 📖 Project Description
-This project implements and verifies a Synchronous First-In-First-Out (FIFO) memory buffer using SystemVerilog.
+This project implements and verifies a Synchronous First-In-First-Out (FIFO) memory buffer.
+The core hardware module is designed in **Verilog HDL**, while the robust verification environment is built using **SystemVerilog**.
 FIFOs are critical components in digital systems, used for data buffering, flow control, and safely crossing clock domains.
 This repository focuses heavily on the verification aspect, ensuring the FIFO behaves correctly under various corner cases like memory overflow (writing when full) and underflow (reading when empty).

 ---